 Certificate in Infant-Toddler Care

-This certificate in Infant-Toddler Care is a voluntary professional development certificate designed for the student who works with infants and toddlers in a licensed center-based program or family day care program including teachers in Early Head Start or other publicly funded programs.
-This program of study provides infant/toddler specialists the ability to attain a certificate that demonstrates they have the specialized knowledge and experience to promote positive outcomes for the infants and toddlers with whom they work.
+This certificate in Infant-Toddler Care is a 12 credit certificate for students who do not have previous credits in infant/toddler care.
+It is designed for students who work with infants and toddlers in a licensed center-based program or family day care program including teachers in Early Head Start or other publicly funded programs.
+This program of study provides infant/toddler teachers/care providers with opportunity to increase their knowledge and understanding of how infants and toddlers develop and learn.

 Student Learning Outcomes